SatvikVejendla/SpotifyStats/README.md

 ## Inspiration

 This project was meant to be a challenging project for me to incorporate various different services into a singular coherent application.
-The task was to create a responsive website that combined
+The task was to create a responsive website that combined:
 - React.JS frontend
 - Express backend
 - MySQL database

 I have previously worked with each of these individually but this is my first time making them interact with each other for one overall purpose.
 Whenever a new user logs in to the website, the React server requests the backend to authorize the user, which connects to the MySQL database to access/modify the relevant access tokens and returns them to the website for processing.

+This was my first time working on creating a responsive website that would function on smaller viewports as well, so it was a little bit challenging.
+In addition, the Spotify API rate limit proved as a challenge as I would have to conserve my API requests carefully.

 ---